Upcoming Events

 The Northwest Nevada Bird Alliance (NNBA), formerly the Lahontan Audubon Society, is a nonprofit focused on educating the public about native Nevada birds and conserving the remaining bird habitat in northwestern Nevada.
 Their goal is to create a welcoming birding community where people of all backgrounds can feel a sense of belonging.
 Our October 25 walk will be led by Lauren Whitenack, who is the Vice President of the NNBA and a PhD student at UNR studying mountain chickadee breeding ecology.
 The walk on January 10 will be led by Jaida Marinas, who studied biology and analytical chemistry at UNR and works in environmental restoration and conservation.

-Join the Truckee River Urban Tree Workforce and support their restoration work by spending a morning planting native trees along the Truckee River!
-Enjoy getting your hands dirty while learning about trees like cottonwoods, willows, mountain mahogany, alder, black elderberry, Rocky Mountain Juniper, and Valley Oak.
+In March 2024, the Truckee River Urban Tree Workforce program began restoring the stretch of riverbank east of Downtown Reno.
+Enhance their work by spending a morning planting native trees along the Truckee River!
+Enjoy getting your hands dirty while learning about trees like cottonwoods, willows, mountain mahogany, alder, black elderberry, and Valley Oak.
 Your planting efforts will replace problematic invasive species like Tree of Heaven while creating healthy habitats for local wildlife and shade for our Northern Nevada community.

 The Truckee River Urban Tree (TRUT Workforce Program combines restorative vegetation management – the targeted removal of unwanted and invasive vegetation combined with the management, planting and upkeep of native vegetation – with education, on-the-job training, and certification opportunities for community members who have barriers to employment.
 TRUT is increasing Reno’s tree canopy and improving the health of the riparian corridor along the Truckee River benefiting fish and birds, improving outdoor recreation for residents which is increasing the quality of life for Northern Nevada families.